ebertti/awesome-telegram/README.md

 * [@TyzenhausBot](https://t.me/TyzenhausBot) - shared expenses tracking bot.
 * [@pdfbot](https://t.me/pdfbot) - Telegram bot that can do a lot of things related to PDF files
 * [@IgGramBot](https://t.me/IgGramBot?start=invite_github) - IgGramBot is a bot that helps you download Instagram videos, photos, IGTV, Reels, Stories & Highlights Instagram from Telegram.
+* [@Plasma_gpt_ai_bot](https://t.me/plasma_gpt_ai_bot) - AI Telegram bot with access to the latest chatGPT (v4.x) and Midjourney (v.5.x).
+It can generate AI Images, Text, parse website data, accept voice messages, and much more.
+It can work in public/private groups for free.

 ### Inline Bots